FREQUENTLY ASKED QUESTIONS- STUDENT TRAINING

 See our Title IX Policy on the web page or contact the Title IX Coordinator.

 What’s next for student training?
 The campus is currently looking at training options for students.
-Our goal is to offer training on line and in person.
+Our goal is to offer training via web and in person.
 Watch the website and campus postings for additional information.